cathiele/homeassistant-goecharger/README.md

 Integration for Homeassistant to view and Control the go-eCharger for electric Vehicles

+## Features
+- attributes from charger available as sensors
+- switch to turn off/on charger

 # Warning: WIP - Breaking changes possible
 This is the first version of the Integration so there are still breaking chnages possible.